DeadClap/tblrp-docs/penal.md

 3. A person who is under the age of 21 and drives a vehicle or operate heavy machinery while under the influence of alcohol at or above the legal limit of 0.05 percent BAV
 4. A person who drives or operates heavy machinery under the influence of awareness-altering drugs, regardless of whether those drugs are being used under a prescription.

-\- First offenses of penal Code (8)24 are a misdemeanor with 60 seconds imprisonment, a fine of $1000, and license suspension for 10 days.
+\- First offenses of penal Code (8)24 are a misdemeanor with 1 Month imprisonment, a fine of $1000, and license suspension for 10 days.

-\- Second offenses of penal Code (8)24 within 120 days of a first offense is a misdemeanor with 60 seconds imprisonment, a fine of $1000, and license suspension for 24 days.
+\- Second offenses of penal Code (8)24 within 120 days of a first offense is a misdemeanor with 1 Month imprisonment, a fine of $1000, and license suspension for 24 days.

-\- Third offenses of penal Code (8)24 within 120 days of a first and second offense are a misdemeanor with 60 seconds imprisonment, a fine of $1000, and license suspension for 36 days.
+\- Third offenses of penal Code (8)24 within 120 days of a first and second offense are a misdemeanor with 1 Month imprisonment, a fine of $1000, and license suspension for 36 days.

 ### **(8)27.
 Enhanced Driving Under The Influence (DUI)**